Triangle

 A sustainable future for a historic building

-Working with Nottingham-based architects Maber, our Estates team were careful to maintain the facade, while bringing the guts of the hall into the 2020s.
+Working with Nottingham-based architects Maber, our Estates team were careful to maintain the hall's historic facade, while bringing its interior into the 2020s.

-This approach has enabled the installation of many state-of-the-art sustainable features:
+The approach enabled the installation of many state-of-the-art sustainable features:

 • Triple glazed timber windows